 St John's Church in the mid-1860s.
 The dwarf wall and railings (now lost) enclosing the churchyard are contemporary with the church.
 The Vicar, probably Rev J C Collins, stands on the right with his daughter.
 The pinnacles on the tower were added in 1887.
 The vestry was modelled on the Abbot's Kitchen at Glastonbury.
-Houses in Blake Street are seen in the left background.
+Houses in Blake Place are seen in the left background.
 Photograph by Robert Gillo of Friarn Street.
 BM-BTC 50E

 St John's church was to stand "near the site of the Ancient Hospital of St John" on land purchased from the Blake Charity.